 Additionally, aluminum wiring is more prone to corrosion than copper wiring, which can further increase the risk of fire.
 If you suspect that your home has aluminum wiring, it is important to have it inspected by a licensed electrician.

-Is aluminum wiring in home dangerous?
+Is aluminum wiring in a home dangerous?

 Aluminum wiring can be dangerous if it is not installed or maintained properly.
 One of the main concerns with aluminum wiring is that it can expand and contract with temperature changes, which can cause the wiring to become loose and create a fire hazard.